 Surface cyclones were analyzed using the S-mode PCA methodology outlined in Section 2.2.b.ii on sea-level pressure (SLP) extracted from Reanalysis data concurrent to tornado outbreak times.
 Resulting composite maps indicate that many of the outbreaks that occur in the four month period are accompanied by a surface cyclone, usually positioned to the north and/or west of locations of tornado activity (Figures 3.13 through 3.16).
 These surface cyclones varied in position across a large part of the country, stretching from the Upper Midwest and Great Lakes regions (January PC2+, January PC5+, January PC6+, January PC7-), Mid-Mississippi Valley (January PC7+, January PC1-, and January PC6-), Southern Great Plains (January PC1+, January PC3+), and southeastern U.S. (January PC3-).
 The varied location of surface cyclones support the observation in the physical climatology that tornadoes can occur in northern portions of the study domain (east of the Rocky Mountains), well displaced from the southern tier of the U.S. at any time during the four-month period of study.

 A gradual westward movement of surface cyclones during tornado outbreaks is also observed during the period (Figures 3.13 through 3.16).
 In April, a greater proportion of the SLP composites contain surface cyclones positioned in the southern (April PC3-, April PC5-) and central Great Plains (April PC2+, April PC3+, April PC4+, April PC6+, April PC4-, and April PC7-).
 Two of the composites contain surface cyclones positioned even farther west (northeastern Colorado, southwestern Nebraska in April PC1-) and north (western Wisconsin and southeastern Minnesota in April PC5+) than any of the aforementioned surface cyclones indicated in the Great Plains.
 In comparison, only two SLP composites of January tornado outbreaks indicated surface cyclones in the southern Great Plains region (January PC1+, January PC3+).
 This observation is consistent with findings in the physical climatology (Section 3.1) that indicate a westward expansion in tornado occurrence with progression toward mid-March and April.

+In each of the months in the study, deep surface cyclones are observed across the western U.S. far removed from tornado activity east of the Rocky Mountains (e.g., January PC6+, Figure 3.13).
+Often times, these deep surface cyclones were associated with much weaker surface cyclones over the central U.S. in proximity of tornado activity.
+These types of patterns are also reflected in geopotential height fields as discussed in Section 3.4.c.

 Figure 3.13: Composites of January SLP in tornado outbreaks containing VRPC scores greater than or equal to 1 (black contours, units in kilopascals).
 Shaded regions in blue (red) indicate where composited mean SLP fields are below (above) average of the mean January SLP field for all January tornado outbreaks in the entire dataset.
 Tiers of hatched areas indicate relative concentrations of tornado activity that are counted on a 1° latitude/longitude grid in a manner similar to that outlined in Section 2.1.b.iii.
 A Gaussian filter with bandwidth = 1° was applied to the data before hatching.